WPP-Public/akqa-nz-beam/CONFIG.md

 This file is a complete documentation of the file `beam.json` used to configure `beam`.
 Beam cannot operate without a valid `beam.json` file in the working directory, so creating one is a good place to start if you want to use `beam`.

-If you are looking for an example configuration to get you started, look in `README.md` or run `beam genconfig` to create a minimal config file in your working directory.
+If you are looking for an example configuration to get you started, look in `README.md` or run `beam init` to create a minimal config file in your working directory.

 ## Brief overview